From Numbers to Narrative:

 What did the attendees think about this data visualization webinar?

-100% of attendees said they learned something at our data visualization webinar, From Numbers to Narrative.
+100% of attendees said they learned something at our data visualization with storytelling webinar, From Numbers to Narrative.
 This session in particular was filled with a lot of action in the chat, so thanks to all of the attendees!

 Here’s what some of them said:

-Loved the practicality and step by step example.
+“Loved the practicality and step by step example.”

-I liked the real life examples being used and interaction with the participants.
+“I liked the real-life examples being used and interaction with the participants.”

-I liked the pace and the TRACT acronym – a good refresher of what to keep in mind.
+“I liked the pace and the TRACT acronym – a good refresher of what to keep in mind.”

-Our next webinar is coming up!
+Our next Sweet Slides 101 webinar is coming up!

 What: Captivate & Engage